AdrianaCeric/personal-site/pages/posts/matlab-gtfs.md

 The analysis confirmed some intuitive things - major routes have more frequent service, central stops see more buses, and service peaks during rush hours.
 But it also revealed some specific patterns in how GRT structures its network that weren't immediately obvious from just looking at a route map.

-Working with GTFS data in MATLAB turned out to be pretty straightforward once you get past the initial file loading.
-The standardized format means the same approach should work for any transit agency's data.

-If you're interested in trying this with your local transit data, most agencies publish their GTFS files online.
-Just search for "[your city] GTFS data" and you'll likely find a downloadable ZIP file to experiment with.
+If you're interested in trying this with your local transit data, let me know!

----

-*The complete MATLAB code for this analysis is available if anyone wants to adapt it for their own GTFS datasets.*